-Composition in photography is how you arrange elements in the frame.
-Learn the most impactful composition tips to take better photos.
+Composition in photography is how you arrange the elements within an image.
+Learn the best tips and techniques to improve your photos.

 1. Rule of thirds